project-chip/connectedhomeip/examples/air-quality-sensor-app/telink/README.md

-# Matter Telink AirQuality Example Application
+# Matter Telink Air Quality Sensor Example Application

 You can use this example as a reference for creating your own application.